tannineo/cs7ns6-groupwork/README.md

 Among the modules, the node state decides the behavior when

+The State Machine and Log Module provide similar functionalities towards storing and retrieving data, since both of them is implemented by wrapping RocksDB.
+Data and log entries are persisted on dick, so we can lower the risk of losing data when there is a node failure.

 A basic implementation of group resizing is done by adding and syncing the list of peers transmitted along with the heartbeat from leader:

 1. Joining the group when start a node: